expo/expo/docs/pages/classic/building-standalone-apps.md

 2) I want to upload my own keystore!
 ```

-If you choose the first option, it is **strongly recommend** that you run the following command after the build process is complete and backup the keystore to a safe location:
+If you choose the first option, it is **strongly recommended** that you run the following command after the build process is complete.
+After running it, backup the keystore in a safe location:

 <Terminal cmd={['$ expo fetch:android:keystore']} />